 - the EXX725S comes with a 22” bass drum, but 10”, 12” and 16” toms

-No setup is better or worse.
-The EXX725S gives you a wider range of tones, the EXX725 has a kind of tonal hole in between the 12” and 16” tom.
-I’d go with the first version, but then again, perhaps a wider range is exactly what you’re looking for.
+No setup is better or worse, but both have their pros and cons.
+The EXX725S gives you a wider range of tones than the EXX725, but has a kind of tonal hole in between the 12” and 16” tom.
+The EXX725, by contrast, doesn’t have that hole, but gives you a smaller tonal range.
+I’d go with the EXX725, but then again, perhaps a wider range is exactly what you’re looking for.

 In any case, you’re overall playing won’t suffer from any of those setups and 99,9% of the audience you’ll ever have won’t notice it at all.